 Fundraising for small scale projects

 How to successfully do fundraising to travel abroad during a Master's, undergraduate or gap year activity!
-By Traveling female ornithologist One happy biologist collecting and sampling invertebrates in the Kenyan Mountains!
+By Traveling female ornithologist (last updated 26-12-2023) One happy biologist collecting and sampling invertebrates in the Kenyan Mountains!
 Fundraising is hard work!
-It is heartbreaking, when you get decline email after decline.
-If you put a serious effort into it, you can … Continue reading Fundraising for small scale projects
+It is heartbreaking when you start receiving decline emails in your inbox.
+If you put a serious … Continue reading Fundraising for small scale projects